↑

 Create!

-Cabbage slaw in a glass bowl over a white background
+Cabbage slaw in a glass bowl over a marble background with other ingredients around it.

 To make the cabbage slaw, combine the cabbage, cilantro, and lime juice in a small bowl and season with salt and pepper to taste.